stuartshay/AzureDevOpsKats/README.md

 ## Containerization

-Docker Containers and Docker Compose have been adopted by the team giving the ability to run multiple environment configurations all from their local development workstation.
+Docker Containers and Docker Compose have been adopted by the team giving the ability to run multiple environment configurations from their local development workstation.

 - [Docker Images](/docker)